I Need a Kidney—And Maybe You Can Help…

 I’m Sujata

-I’m someone who’s endlessly curious about people and the world.
-I’ve built a career out of asking good questions, chasing down stories, and connecting the dots—whether that meant producing documentaries, booking thought leaders for interviews, or helping develop meaningful, creative projects.
+I’m Sujata.
+I’m curious about people and the world.
+My career has been built around asking good questions, chasing down stories, and connecting the dots—whether through producing documentaries, booking thought leaders for interviews, or helping develop meaningful creative projects.
+I’ve always been drawn to storytelling in all its forms, and I find joy in uncovering the hidden threads that connect us.

-I love discovering places (with a well-worn passport to prove it), wandering through museums, reading books that spark big feelings, and sharing long conversations over good food.
-I’ve lived in big cities and small towns, and I carry pieces of each with me—along with a deep appreciation for friendship, serendipity, and the quiet power of kindness.
+I love discovering new places (with a well-worn passport to prove it), wandering through museums, reading books that spark big feelings, and sharing long conversations over good food.
+I’ve lived in big cities and small towns, carrying pieces of each with me—along with a deep appreciation for friendship, serendipity, and the quiet power of kindness.

-I’m also deeply rooted in the people I love.
-I spend as much time as I can with my family, friends, and colleagues—people who have walked through life with me in all kinds of ways.
-I’m especially lucky to be an aunt (by blood and by choice) to some pretty incredible kids, who remind me daily what joy, honesty, and goofiness look like.
-Being part of this wide, wonderful community—and having them as part of me—is one of my greatest joys.
+Most of all, I’m rooted in the people I love.
+I spend as much time as I can with family, friends, and colleagues who have walked through life with me in all kinds of ways.
+I’m especially lucky to be an aunt (by blood and by choice) to some incredible kids who remind me every day what joy, honesty, and goofiness look like.
+Being part of this wide, wonderful community—and helping others feel seen and cared for along the way—is one of my greatest joys.

 Why I Need a Kidney

 In my early 20s, I was diagnosed with lupus, an autoimmune disease that—among other things—can affect the kidneys.
 For nearly two years, I went through aggressive treatment, including chemotherapy drugs.
-It was a tough time, but the treatment worked, and the damage stopped.
-(Also, important life lesson: hair grows back!)
+It was a tough time, but the treatment worked and the damage stopped.
+(Also, life lesson: hair grows back!)

 Back then, my doctors told me that one day I would likely need a kidney transplant.
-I tucked that information away and, thankfully, my kidneys hung on—doing their job quietly and impressively for many years.
+I tucked that information away and lived my life.
+Thankfully my kidneys hung on—doing their job quietly and impressively for many years.

 But last year, my doctor said it was time to start planning.
-My brother had generously offered to be my donor, but when he was tested, we discovered he wasn’t eligible.
-That set off a new chapter: a year of hope, testing, and more conversations with transplant coordinators than I ever imagined.
-My family showed up in droves, full of love and willingness—but between medical hurdles, logistical complications, and a good dose of bad luck, none of them have panned out yet.
+My brother generously offered to be my donor, but he wasn’t eligible.
+That set off a new chapter: a year of hope, testing, and countless conversations with transplant coordinators.
+First, my family came forward in droves, full of love and willingness.
+Then close friends—and even some friends of friends—stepped up.
+I’ve felt incredibly fortunate to have so many people offer.
+But between health concerns, logistical complications, and a bit of bad luck, none of those offers have been able to move forward.

 Frequently Asked Questions